 The purpose of this corporation shall be:

-- to collect, items of historical significance to the history of Gulfport, Florida and
+- To collect, items of historical significance to the history of Gulfport, Florida and the surrounding area.

 BOARD OF DIRECTORS

 The affairs of the corporation shall be managed by its board of directors.

 Section 2.
 Number, Tenure, Election and Qualifications.

 The board shall have a minimum of three (3) directors at any one time and may have up to eleven (11) directors.
 The number of directors may from time to time be specified in a resolution of the board of directors.
 The term of each director will be for two (2) years and they may be re-elected.
 At least two (2) directors will be elected during odd numbered years and at least one (1) director will be elected during even numbered years, with proportional increases as the number of Directors increase.
 Directors must be a member of the corporation, at least eighteen years old, and do not need to be residents of the State of Florida.